 If you plan to duck hunt in either of these areas, please be sure to read the information contained on the Gulf Islands National Seashore Website .
 A Waterfowl Hunting Management Plan is currently being finalized by the NPS and the Florida Fish and Wildlife Conservation Commission.

-Beginning with the 2011-12 waterfowl season, hunters must obtain, sign and carry on your person while hunting, an annual Gulf Islands National Seashore Waterfowl Hunting Permit.
+Hunters must obtain, sign and carry on your person while hunting, an annual Gulf Islands National Seashore Waterfowl Hunting Permit.
 For an application and more information visit the Gulf Islands National Seashore Waterfowl Hunting Webpage .
-The permit is issued free of charge by the Chief Ranger and required for all hunters (including youth under 16 and those over 65).
+The $20 permit is issued by the Chief Ranger and required for all hunters (including youth under 16 and those over 65).

 To apply, submit the required permit information online, or in person at the Visitor Center at 1801 Gulf Breeze Parkway, Gulf Breeze, Florida, 32563.
 Permits will be issued Monday through Friday 8:30 am to 4:00 pm only.